 Approved by the Legislature, the laws narrowed collective bargaining for teachers, implemented a merit pay program and sought to put a laptop in the hands of all high school students.

-Now, Luna tells The Idaho Statesman he should have been more engaged in getting support from the general public -- and making his ideas for change more transparent to those outside the capitol.
+Now, Luna says he should have been more engaged in getting support from the general public -- and making his ideas for change more transparent to those outside the capitol.

 Instead, Luna says he was focused at the time in winning support from lawmakers.